rbillingsley/rbillingsley.github.io/portfolio.md

 permalink: /portfolio/
 ---

-I'm currently in the process of reviewing my previous projects, so this is not an exhaustive list, for an up to date overview of my experience please [consult my CV](../cv/).
+This is a list of educational and hobbyist projects I worked on before becoming a professional developer, for an up-to-date overview of my experience please [consult my CV](../cv/).